-- 1. Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal, and fast).
-The last order signifies that the handler and dog must break pace. - 5.
-Recall (off leash front/no finish)......Maximum points 40
+1. Heel on Leash (forward, halt, right turn, left turn, about turn, slow, normal, and fast).
+The last order signifies that the handler and dog must break pace.
+2. Figure Eight (on leash)

 Beginner Novice II Class

 (For experienced handlers and inexperienced dogs or experienced dogs and inexperienced handlers.
 All exercises are done on leash.
 Show one year only.)